expo/expo/docs/versions/unversioned/sdk/camera.md

     -   **quality (_number_)** -- Specify the quality of compression, from 0 to 1.
 0 means compress for small size, 1 means compress for maximum quality.
     -   **base64 (_boolean_)** -- Whether to also include the image data in Base64 format.
     -   **exif (_boolean_)** -- Whether to also include the EXIF data for the image.
+    -   **onPictureSaved (_function_)** -- A callback invoked when picture is saved.
+If set, the promise of this method will resolve immediately with no data after picture is captured.
+The data that it should contain will be passed to this callback.
+If displaying or processing a captured photo right after taking it is not your case, this callback lets you skip waiting for it to be saved.

 #### Returns